 9) As well as my brother and sister being best-selling authors, my three kids are also mad keen writers, so writing is definitely in the blood.

-10) In 2017 my book The Ivory Rose, was shortlisted for the Young Australian Best Book of the Year award (YABBAs) and the Kids Own Australian Literature Award (KOALAs).
-I’m so proud that this is the seventh time one of my books has been short-listed for these fabulous awards, when thousands of Aussie kids vote for their very favourite book.
-This year, my sister Kate was also shortlisted for her fantastic series The Impossible Quest.
-This is the first time in history that two sisters have been shortlisted together for a major Australian literary award.
+10) In 2020 my book The Forgotten Pearl, was shortlisted for the Young Australian Best Book of the Year award (YABBAs) and the Kids Own Australian Literature Award (KOALAs).
+I’m so proud that this is the ninth time one of my books has been short-listed for these fabulous awards, when thousands of Aussie kids vote for their very favourite book.
+In 2017, my sister Kate was also shortlisted for her fantastic series The Impossible Quest.
+This was the first time in history that two sisters have been shortlisted together for a major Australian literary award.
 YAY!!!

 Official Biography for Belinda Murrell

-Belinda’s books have been published in Australia, New Zealand, Singapore, Malaysia, USA, UK, Turkey, South Africa and Brazil, with the Lulu Bell series translated into Afrikaans, Turkish and Portuguese.
+Belinda’s books have been published in Australia, New Zealand, Singapore, Malaysia, USA, UK, Turkey, South Africa and Brazil, and translated into Czech, Afrikaans, Turkish and Portuguese.
 Belinda is regularly involved in events to promote children’s literacy for the Children’s Book Council of Australia (CBCA), the Premier’s Reading Challenge and is an author ambassador for Books in Homes and Room to Read.

 Belinda lives in Manly in a gorgeous old house overlooking the sea with her husband Rob, her three beautiful children – Nick, Emily and Lachlan, and her dog Rosie.
 Her website is www.belindamurrell.com.au